Heath-Jarrow-Morton meet lifted Heston in energy markets for joint historical and implied calibration: Introduction

 Following the deregulation of European electricity markets, an extensive body of literature has emerged on the modeling of electricity markets.
 We refer to the survey by \cite*{deschatre2021survey} and the book by \cite*{benth2008stochastic} for an overview of key modeling approaches and market dynamics.

 Several approaches to energy market modeling are considered in the literature, differing in the choice of the initial stochastic quantity to be modeled.
 The first class of models focuses on the spot price process, as seen in works like \cite*{Mishura2023GaussianVP, Schmeck2021TheEO, cortazar2017multifactor}.
 Another approach, inspired by the LIBOR market model , see \cite*{Mercurio2006}, models futures contracts with specific delivery periods (e.g., monthly contracts, as in \cite*{Kiesel2009}, \cite*{gardini2023heath}), using these contracts as building blocks to derive the prices of other contracts under no-arbitrage conditions.
 The third class of models, inspired by the well-known \cite*{HJM1992} (HJM) interest rate model, takes infinitesimal futures contracts as a starting point and uses them to reconstruct futures contracts with any delivery period.
-This type of model ensures consistent dynamics across all futures contracts while also guaranteeing the absence of arbitrage between futures contracts with overlapping delivery periods.
+This type of model, adapted to the energy-markets setting by \cite{Clewlow1999}, ensures consistent dynamics across all futures contracts while also guaranteeing the absence of arbitrage between futures contracts with overlapping delivery periods.
+The ability to model the dynamics of the entire futures curve, that is, the joint evolution of all futures contracts, is essential for pricing and hedging derivatives that are sensitive to cross-contract correlations, such as swing and spread options \citep{carmona2003pricing}.

+Since the HJM approach naturally leads to modeling the entire futures curve, it is common to work with stochastic processes taking values in infinite-dimensional Hilbert spaces.
+In particular, several classes of infinite-dimensional stochastic volatility models have been developed; see, for instance, \citet*{cox2022infinite}. \citet{benth2018heston} consider an infinite-dimensional Heston-type model, \citet{benth2018space} employ an NIG Lévy process as the stochastic driver, and \citet{benth2021infinite} analyze infinite-dimensional Volterra-type dynamics.
+For a more systematic treatment of infinite-dimensional modeling, we refer the reader to the monograph by \citet{benth2023stochastic}.